joliebui-analytics/Hi-I-m-Jolie-Bui/README.md

 ### Data Visualization Specialist | Data Analyst | Power BI | Excel | SQL | Python

-I enjoy exploring data, uncovering meaningful patterns, and transforming complex information into clear dashboards and practical business insights.

-As a Microsoft PL-300 certified professional, I’m building a portfolio that demonstrates my skills in data visualization, reporting, and business intelligence.
+As an aspiring Data Analyst, I have developed practical skills in data cleaning, analysis, visualization, and reporting using Power BI, SQL, and Excel.
+My portfolio projects focus on transforming raw data into clear dashboards, identifying meaningful trends, and providing practical recommendations for real-world business scenarios.
+I am eager to apply my analytical skills and fresh perspective in the data analytics field.

 </div>